Climate and Environment

 To support new modes of living and quality of life, South Essex also wants to invest in its green and blue infrastructure and not see them as a ‘nice to have’ but rather core to all project work moving forwards.
-The emerging green blue infrastructure (GBI) framework, along with the mapping and design guidance being developed by Defra and Natural England, will help South Essex and the Thames Estuary to become an exemplar of good green infrastructure delivery, benefitting the economy, people and the environment of the region, and helping to deliver biodiversity net gain and net zero carbon.
+The Green and Blue Infrastructure Study by Alexandra Steed URBAN, commissioned by ASELA, has won industry awards.
+Along with the mapping and design guidance being developed by Defra and Natural England, this will help South Essex and the Thames Estuary to become an exemplar of good green infrastructure delivery, benefiting the economy, people and the environment of the region, and helping to deliver biodiversity net gain and net zero carbon.

 The long-term vision is the creation of one single park system that encompasses all of South Essex.
 A South Essex Estuary Park will be framed by five large-scale landscapes and an improved network of blue and green connectors.
 These five sites include flood zones, habitats, existing parkland, riverfront, former industrial sites, agriculture land, and special historical features and landmarks: